Certain necessary blogging resources come before earning your first bit of blogging income.

 I purchased Carly’s Affiliate Marketing for Bloggers course and was immediately impressed with her teaching style and examples.
 Instead of using the oversaturated “blogging about blogging” examples that so many bloggers teach with, Carly crafts her course around the “mom blog” niche and her personal examples that have helped her earn more than $10,000 per month.

 Why is her teaching style and marketing strategy so important?
 Because she’s teaching a technique that stands true outside of the “blogging about blogging” niche.
-New bloggers get entrapped in the idea that blogging about blogging is the only way to make money online, but that can’t be farther from the truth.
+New bloggers get entrapped in the idea that blogging about blogging is the only way to make money online, but that can’t be further from the truth.

 Consider learning a strategy that works apart from blogging about blogging and give Carly’s amazing course a try!